ravendb/docs/docs/http-api/http-api-attachments.markdown

 #HTTP API - Attachment Operations

+Raven supports the concept of attachments.
+The attachments are binary data that are stored in the database and can be retrieved by a key.

 ## PUT

 Perform a PUT request to /static/{attachment key} to create the specified attachment at the given URL: